Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 "The crescent moon atop a stylized Gaoian head."
 Regaari corrected him.
 "The symbology is elaborate.
 Light the darkness, but do not reveal too much..."

-"It’s pretty abstract…but I see it, now.
+"It’s pretty abstract... but I see it, now.
 Stoneback’s is very different."

 "Our name and motto in our ancient Clan script, inside a diamond," said Daar.
 "The diamond is the traditional shape of a battle flag."